laravel/docs/filesystem.md

         'avatars', $request->file('avatar'), $request->user()->id
     );

+> {note} When specifying a file name or path, make sure to always normalize it before passing it through.
+Internally the `League\Flysystem\Util::normalizePath` method will be called to clean the path before storing so it could be that the file ends up in a different path than you specified.

 #### Specifying A Disk

 By default, this method will use your default disk.
 If you would like to specify another disk, pass the disk name as the second argument to the `store` method: